Do Shrimp Sleep?

 4. Time of Day: Many shrimp species are more active during certain times of the day.
 Some are more active at night (nocturnal), while others are more active during the day (diurnal).
 If you notice your shrimp are consistently less active at certain times, this could be their “sleep” period.

 Remember, each shrimp is unique and may not exhibit all these signs.
-The key is to spend time observing your shrimp and getting to knowOpens in a new tab. their normal behaviors.
+The key is to spend time observing your shrimp and getting to know their normal behaviors.
 This will not only help you identify their rest periods, but also alert you to any changes that might indicate a health issue.
 After all, being a good shrimp keeper is all about understanding and caring for these wonderful creatures.

 Panda shrimp